Kraftbar/linux-essentials/config&docs/readme.md

 back at the half the quarter came from.
 Super+Up from a top quarter, already against the top edge, maximizes.
 Snapping from floating therefore always lands on a half, never a quarter.
 The arrow pointing back at the half a quarter came from returns to it, so Super+Up then Super+Down is reversible.

+The vertical arrows are deliberately not mirror images, matching Windows.
-Super+Up maximizes from floating and Super+Down restores from maximized.
+Super+Up climbs floating -> maximized -> top half and stops there.
+Super+Down
+does not walk back down that ladder: from any expanded state it drops straight to floating, and from floating it minimizes.

+Dragging a snapped window with the mouse hands back its floating size, again like Windows. muffin does this for windows it tiled itself, but these zones are applied with `move_resize_frame()`, so muffin sees ordinary half-screen-sized windows with no pre-snap geometry and would otherwise drag them at full snapped size.

 A **custom keybinding** (`org.cinnamon.desktop.keybindings custom-list`) running a script cannot hold Super+arrow at all - it loses the bare-Super grab